JohnQDeveloper/www.johnqdeveloper.com/content/contributing.md

 2025.X.0-qa - Annual release with X being the minor release. (i.e. MARCH would be 2025.3.0) 2025.03.01-qa - Security/critical fix for the MARCH, 2025 release.

 We will not be doing releases more frequently than once a year unless something more urgent needs to be done.
 Generally, I plan to release a major version in the same quarter each year to spread things around a bit.
 That said, if you see 2 years in a row with no release, you should assume its been abandoned.
-I'll do my best to handle my paperwork but things fall through the cracks.

 2025.03.01-qa means it is the standard public QA release.